East–West Schism: Ecclesiological structure

-The Orthodox Church does not accept the doctrine of Papal authority set forth in the Vatican Council of 1870, and taught today in the Catholic Church.
-The Orthodox Church has always maintained the original position of collegiality of the bishops resulting in the structure of the church being closer to a confederacy.
-The Orthodox have synods where the highest authorities in each Church community are brought together, but, unlike the Catholic Church, no central individual or figure has the absolute and infallible last word on church doctrine.
-In practice, this has sometimes led to divisions among Greek, Russian, Bulgarian and Ukrainian Orthodox churches, as no central authority can serve as an arbitrator for various internal disputes.
+The Orthodox Church does not accept the doctrine of papal authority outlined in the First Vatican Council (1869–1870), and taught today in the Catholic Church.
+The Orthodox Church has always maintained the original position of the bishops' collegiality, resulting in a church structure closer to a confederation.
+The Orthodox have synods in which the highest authorities in each church community are brought together, but unlike the Catholic Church, no central individual or figure has the absolute, infallible last word on church doctrine.
+In practice, this has sometimes led to divisions among Greek, Russian, Bulgarian, and Ukrainian Orthodox churches, as no central authority can serve as an arbitrator for various internal disputes.

-Starting from the second half of the 20th century, eucharistic ecclesiology is upheld by Catholic theologians.
-Henri de Lubac writes: "The Church, like the Eucharist, is a mystery of unity – the same mystery, and one with inexhaustible riches.
-Both are the body of Christ – the same body."
+Since the second half of the 20th century, eucharistic ecclesiology has been upheld by Catholic theologians.
+Henri de Lubac writes: "The Church, like the Eucharist, is a mystery of unity—the same mystery, and one with inexhaustible riches.
+Both are the body of Christ—the same body."
 Joseph Ratzinger called eucharistic ecclesiology "the real core of Vatican II's (Second Vatican Council) teaching on the cross".
 According to Ratzinger, the one church of God exists in no other way than in the various individual local congregations.
-In these the eucharist is celebrated in union with the Church everywhere.
+In these, the eucharist is celebrated in union with the Church everywhere.
 Eucharistic ecclesiology led the council to "affirm the theological significance of the local church.
 If each celebration of the Eucharist is a matter not only of Christ's sacramental presence on the altar but also of his ecclesial presence in the gathered community, then each local eucharistic church must be more than a subset of the universal church; it must be the body of Christ 'in that place'."